vcj/drums/index.md

 [7DC kit]

-This is the kit I play on most often and the basis for I think all rest of the visuals.
-No frills, just the basics.
+This is the kit in the turquoise practice room at 7DrumCity, the kit I play on most often and the basis for the next few visuals.

+As for the data itself: I worked from written sheet music.
+If you can read regular sheet music, awesome!
+Throw it all out, because drum sheet music is different.
+There isn’t a scale, really.
+No chords, no octaves, the note placement just refers to the different drums.
+So here’s a little diagram of that.

+After some consideration I realized that the best way to make use of my short time with you all, with as little time explaining non-cartography topics as possible was to focus on one piece of classic , widely beloved, well known music with a memorable drum pattern